jordles/Per-Scholas-Lab-320.2/README.md

+# Per Scholas Lab 320.2 - Building a Simple React Application

+Since this is a guided Lab, I followed through with the instructions, and added some components to keep it modular.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).